06 May 2021

 The allegations dated from June 2016 to November 2016, when Mr Bernard, then a general practitioner was practising at the Werribee Cosmetic Clinic.
 The Board suspended his medical registration in November 2016 and accepted the surrender of his registration in April 2020.

 This conduct also resulted in criminal proceedings on 19 November 2018, and a successful statutory offence prosecution by Ahpra, where Mr Bernard pleaded guilty to and was convicted of seven charges of knowingly claiming an unregistered person was registered and fined $16,500.
-Ms Pacheco also pleaded guilty and was fined $7,500 as part of this prosecution.

-The tribunal considered the matter on 18 March 2021 and found that Mr Bernard had engaged in professional misconduct, reprimanded him and disqualified from applying for registration for two years from the date of the orders.
+The tribunal considered the matter on 18 March 2021 and found that Dr Bernard had engaged in professional misconduct, reprimanded him and disqualified from applying for registration for two years from the date of the orders.

 The tribunal’s decision was published on the AustLII website on 18 March 2021.